EWS credential prompt with Skype for Business in Exchange Hybrid environments

 Autodiscover SRV record missing –

 Skype for Business or Lync client uses the Autodiscover SRV record to find the EWS location of the Exchange.
 When SRV record is missing, it just fails.
-Usually, in single Exchange on-prim environment, the Autodiscover A record or external Autodiscover allow Skype for Business or Lync client to find the EWS URL and client move forward.
-However, in case of multiple Exchange versions, the SRV record is the only way Skype for Business or Lync client determines the EWS location.
+Usually, in single Exchange on-prem environment, the Autodiscover A record or external Autodiscover allow Skype for Business or Lync client to find the EWS URL and client move forward.
+However, in the case of multiple Exchange versions, the SRV record is the only way Skype for Business or Lync client determines the EWS location.

 The solution is to define AutoDiscover SRV record on internal DNS

 - On the DNS server, click Start, click Control Panel, click Administrative Tools, and then click DNS.

 - In the console tree for InCapital.com domain, expand Forward Lookup Zones, and then right-click the <User Domain>.com

 - In Select, a resource record type, click Service Location (SRV) and then click Create Record.

 - Click Service, and then type _autodiscover

 - Click Port Number, and then type 443